 The steps in how to repair a garage door are the following:

-- Locking the garage door & loosen the unbroken springs
+- Lock the garage door & loosen the unbroken springs

 - Unwind and disconnect the springs from center bracket

 - Secure torsion tube and remove old springs